OWASP/www-project-mobile-top-10/2023-risks/m10-insufficient-binary-protection.md

 Whether the app is sufficiently secure after all depends on the business impact that different binary attacks could have.
 The more motivating it is for attackers and the greater the impact would be, the more effort should be put into protection.
 Hence, "vulnerability" to binary attacks is highly specific to the given app.

 For a quick check, developers could inspect their own app binaries using similar tools as attackers would use.
-There are many free or affordable tools, like IDA Pro, Hopper, otool, apktool and Ghidra that are also quite easy to use and well documented.
+There are many free or affordable tools, like otool, apktool and Ghidra that are also quite easy to use and well documented.

 # How Do I Prevent 'Insufficient Binary Protection'?